Are You Getting Enough Sleep?

 Experts generally recommend that adults sleep at least 7 ½ to 8 hours per night, although some people require more and some less.

-A recent National Sleep Foundation poll found that adults (age 18-54) sleep an average of 6.8 hours per night on weekdays and 7.4 hours on weekends.
+A National Sleep Foundation poll found that adults (age 18-54) sleep an average of 6.8 hours per night on weekdays and 7.4 hours on weekends.
 The poll showed a downward trend in sleep time over the past several years.
 People sleeping less often use the internet at night or bring work home from the office.
 Sleep loss can lead to daytime sleepiness that adversely affects performance.

 The National Sleep Foundation also reported that older adults (age 55-84) average 7 hours of sleep on weekdays and 7.1 hours on weekends.
 Sleep is most often disturbed by the need to use the bathroom and physical pain or discomfort in older adults.